SJ6033 - Advanced Newsroom Production (2013/14)

-Student will work to tight deadlines and adhere to professional codes and standards during editorial cycles, which will periodically be explored in four news days and in two news weeks.
-These will develop employability and focus around industry practices, including news conferences, bulletins and multimedia links.
+Student will work to tight deadlines and adhere to professional codes and standards during editorial cycles, which will culminate in a series of newsdays.
+These will develop employability and include sessions on budgeting and costings.

-Students will be given the opportunity to work in specific professional genres (news, features, sport etc) or specific media (audio, video, newspaper, online).
+Students will be given the opportunity to work in specific professional genres (news, features, sport etc) or specific media (audio, video, newspaper, magazine or online).
 They will write, subedit and re-version copy for different platforms and purposes.
-They will use mobile technology and social media to enhance news values.

 Students will be encouraged to develop a contacts book and to publish work in professional publications, as well as on the course website.
 Language, writing and presentation styles will be developed to match or improve on contemporary industry practice.